SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference

-In addition to the unconfounded and confounded regression designs presented in Section \ref{sec:gp_example}, we evaluated SBI on two models that are covered by the do-calculus, backdoor adjusted and frontdoor adjusted designs.

-Backdoor adjusted designs represent settings where all of the random variables that confound the relationship between treatment and outcome are observed, blocking all \textit{backdoor} paths.
-Unlike backdoor adjusted designs, frontdoor adjusted designs can include latent confounding between treatment and outcome, as long as there exists an observed mediator that is not confounded, as in Figure~\ref{fig:id_contour}.
-Despite this confounding, average treatment effects are nonparametrically identifiable~\cite{pearl2009causality}.
-For these and the two models discussed in Section~\ref{sec:gp_example}, SBI agrees with ground truth, even though the baseline fails for the uncounfounded Gaussian process model.
+\paragraph{Causal graphical models.} In addition to the unconfounded and confounded regression designs presented in Section \ref{sec:gp_example}, we evaluated SBI on two models that are covered by the do-calculus, backdoor-adjusted and frontdoor-adjusted designs.
+Backdoor-adjusted designs represent settings where all of the random variables that confound the relationship between treatment and outcome are observed, blocking all \textit{backdoor} paths.
+Unlike backdoor-adjusted designs, frontdoor-adjusted designs can include latent confounding between treatment and outcome, as long as there exists an observed mediator that is not confounded, as in Figure~\ref{fig:id_contour}.
+Despite this latent confounding, average treatment effects are nonparametrically identifiable~\cite{pearl2009causality}.